Staffbase/asyncapi-codegen/README.md

 # Staffbase-Fork of AsyncAPI Codegen

-This is Staffbase's for of github.com/lerenn/asyncapi-codegen.
+This is Staffbase's fork of github.com/lerenn/asyncapi-codegen.
 We are forking because as of 2025-03-25, team SOM is blocked since there is no progress on https://github.com/lerenn/asyncapi-codegen/issues/271 and https://github.com/lerenn/asyncapi-codegen/pull/270.
 Once those issues are